 I endured bad hair breakage which resulted in one of the many big chops of my hair.

-Wrinkles can result from skin that’s not well-hydrated and flaky.
+Wrinkles can result from the skin that’s not well-hydrated and flaky.
 Who wants wrinkles?
 Not me.

 14 Day Hydration Challenge